Reztreal/PlotTwist/README.md

 ## Introduction
 This is a parametric surface visualizer.
-Instead of creating 3d objects using Unity's own it creates a mesh using a NxN grid of points evaluated using the parametric surface function and constructs the triangles.
+Instead of creating 3d objects using Unity's own objects, it creates a mesh using an NxN grid of points evaluated using the parametric surface function and constructs the triangles.